Full disclosure: This post contains affiliate links. ?

 At the moment, the referral gives you US$20 credit to be used on the site, for every $40 spent by those you have personally referred.

-I’ve dropped the italki link to my profile inside of a blog post or two this year, and promoted it actively in the Language Hacking League email once.
-The resulting sign-ups have given me free credit, which I’ve been using for my lessons.
-So by writing this blog post and sharing a resource I genuinely find useful, I’m also ultimately getting more free lessons – cool huh?
+I've dropped the italki link to my profile inside of a blog post or two in the past, and promoted it actively in the Language Hacking League email once.
+The resulting sign-ups have given me free credit, which I've been using for my lessons.
+So by writing this blog post and sharing a resource I genuinely find useful, I'm also ultimately getting more free lessons – cool huh?

 This means that after you get into it, if you decide to tell others about it, use your referral link (on Facebook, or on your blog's sidebar if you have one etc., or even in an email) and you'll get enough for several lessons if that person decides to pay for some lessons.
 [If you don't want to sign up on my referral link (since I'm using it in this blog post), just type italki.com into your browser, although the result is the same, whether you buy lessons or go just for the free exchanges]